 FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 You hit an unfamiliar acronym in a blog post, a pitch deck, or your own analytics dashboard.
-You need the definition — not a 2,000-word essay.
+You need the SaaS definition, not a 2,000-word essay.
 This is that page.
-Every SaaS metric founders actually encounter, defined in plain language with a formula where it matters.
+This SaaS metrics glossary covers every subscription term founders actually encounter, defined in plain language with a formula where it matters.
+SaaS metrics, SaaS KPIs, SaaS vocabulary, financial terms, and growth metrics, all in one place.
+If you have ever lost an hour googling the difference between two SaaS metrics that look interchangeable, this reference exists to make that hour disappear forever.

 MRR (Monthly Recurring Revenue)